 Medical malpractice is negligence by a medical professional (doctor, nurse, physician’s assistant, etc.).
 It is, in the language of the law, a departure from customary and usual medical practice.

 Or, as I like to say, it’s similar to backing out of a driveway without looking.

 Many of the cases are defended on another principle that the judge will give to the jury before it deliberates — that “mere errors of judgment” are not negligence.

 It is this conflict — is something a departure from good practice or a mere error of judgment? — that underlies many malpractice cases.
 This, oft-times, runs headlong into a “battle of the experts” with some saying there is a departure from practice and others saying it was just an error of judgment.

-Given the huge reluctance by juries to bring back verdicts against medical professionals, these concepts lead to malpractice attorneys to be very selective in the cases we take.
+Given the huge reluctance by juries to bring back verdicts against medical professionals, these concepts lead malpractice attorneys to be highly selective in the cases we take.
 You can read about the vetting process here.

 Assuming one gets past the hurdle of proving, by a preponderance of the evidence, that the medical professional was negligent, you must still prove that it was a substantial cause of injury.